GoogleChrome/web.dev/src/site/content/en/blog/social-discovery/index.md

 page will have a card added that includes the rich detail you've added.

 ### Use `twitter:` namespaced meta tags to describe metadata
-In order to get a Twitter Card working, [your domain must be approved](https://cards-dev.twitter.com/validator) and must contain a meta tag that has `twitter:card` as the `name` attribute instead of `property` attribute.
+To get a Twitter Card working, [your domain must be approved](https://cards-dev.twitter.com/validator) and must contain a meta tag that has `twitter:card` as the `name` attribute instead of `property` attribute.